Stephen McKeon

 Stephen McKeon is an Irish composer of film and television soundtrack music.

+Career

-He has received two Irish Film and Television Awards, both for John Boorman films, The Tiger's Tail in 2007 and Queen & Country in 2015, and was previously nominated for Blind Flight, Savage and the children's animated feature Niko 2 - Little Brother, Big Trouble.
-His other works include the music for The Nephew (1998) and Borstal Boy (2000).
-He also scored the 2011 biopic Hattie.
+McKeon has received two Irish Film and Television Awards, both for John Boorman films, The Tiger's Tail in 2007 and Queen & Country in 2015, and was previously nominated for Blind Flight, Savage, and the children's animated film Niko 2 - Little Brother, Big Trouble.
+His other notable credits include Niko & the Way to the Stars, Ooops!
+Noah Is Gone..., Norm of the North, Pilgrimage, The Hole in the Ground, The Cellar, Evil Dead Rise, One Last Deal and Lee Cronin's The Mummy.
+He is also a frequent collaborator with directors Brendan Muldowney, Lee Cronin, Christine Molloy and Joe Lawlor.

-McKeon has written the scores of over 100 films (as of 2019), as well as a number of Hercule Poirot TV movies, as well as many TV drama series, including Black Mirror.
-He has also scored the fourth and fifth seasons of the British fantasy drama Primeval.
+McKeon has also worked on several television series, including an episode of Black Mirror and the fourth and fifth seasons of Primeval.
 He is a multi-instrumentalist whose work covers a wide spectrum from large orchestral scores to ambient guitar-based music such as that written for the Scottish BAFTA winning film Summer.